wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/mobile-services/mobile-services-sql-scale-guidance.md

 	GROUP BY query_stats.query_hash
 	ORDER BY 2 DESC;

 For more information, see [Monitoring SQL Database Using Dynamic Management Views][].
-In addition to executing the query, the **SQL Database Management Portal** gives you a nice shortcut to see this data, by slecting **Summary** for your database and then selecting **Query Performance**:
+In addition to executing the query, the **SQL Database Management Portal** gives you a nice shortcut to see this data, by selecting **Summary** for your database and then selecting **Query Performance**:

 ![SQL Database Management Portal - query performance][PortalSqlManagementQueryPerformance]